Top 40 Kubernetes Interview Questions and Answers for 2025

 7. What are the features of Kubernetes?

-• Kubernetes places control for the user where the server will host the container.
-It will control how to launch.
-So, Kubernetes automates various manual processes.
+• Kubernetes allows the user to control where the server will host the container and how it will launch.
+Thus, Kubernetes automates various manual processes.

 • Kubernetes manages various clusters at the same time.

-• It provides various additional services like management of containers, security, networking, and storage.
+• It provides additional services like container management, security, networking, and storage.

 • Kubernetes self-monitors the health of nodes and containers.

-• With Kubernetes, users can scale resources not only vertically but also horizontally that too easily and quickly.
+• With Kubernetes, users can scale resources vertically and horizontally that too easily and quickly.

 8. What are the main components of Kubernetes architecture?

 There are two primary components of Kubernetes Architecture: the master node and the worker node.
-Each of these components has individual components in them.
+Each has individual components.

-The master node dignifies the node that controls and manages the set of worker nodes.
-This kind resembles a cluster in Kubernetes.
-The nodes are responsible for the cluster management and the API used to configure and manage the resources within the collection.
+The master node is the node that controls and manages the set of worker nodes.
+This kind of cluster resembles a cluster in Kubernetes.
+The nodes are responsible for cluster management and the API used to configure and manage the resources within the collection.
 The master nodes of Kubernetes can run with Kubernetes itself, the asset of dedicated pods.

 DevOps Engineer Masters ProgramExplore Program